-So, you want to send video in email.
+So, you want to send a video in an email?

 Great!
-We’ll skip right past the benefits of video email (like these results) and give you 3 ways to send video step by step.
+We’ll skip right past the benefits of video email (like these results) and give you 3 step by step ways to send video by email.The first is free-ish, the second is free, and the third requires a paid subscription.You can read the entire article, or click one of the sections below to get right to the section you want to read about:

 3 Ways to Send Video in Email

 How to Send Video Through Email: The Screenshot Method

 To send video in email, you need to record a video and host it somewhere.
 This could be YouTube, Vimeo, or any of a variety of other video hosting services.